 \section{Recursions}

-In this section, we express the sum side of the identity in Theorem \ref{thm:G2identity} as a system of recursions.
-We will use this to show that Theorem \ref{thm:G2identity} cannot be generalised by keeping some of the colours as variables, as was done for Primc's identity by Dousse and Lovejoy (see Theorem \ref{thm:genPrimc}).
-To derive these recursions, we use Dousse's method of weighted words \cite{D17}, which was motivated by Andrews' proof of Schur's identity \cite{And67}.
+In this section, we express the sum side of the identity in Theorem~\ref{thm:G2identity_geq} as a system of recursions.
+We will use this to show that Theorem~\ref{thm:G2identity_geq} cannot be refined by keeping track of some of the colours in the generating functions as variables, as was done for Primc's identity by Dousse--Lovejoy~\cite{DL18} and by Dousse--Konan~\cite{DK22a}.
+To derive these recursions, we use Dousse's method of weighted words~\cite{D17}, which was motivated by Andrews' proof of Schur's identity~\cite{And67}.